The Anaerobic Lactic Energy System: A Beginners Guide [2019 Edition]

 If the answer is yes to all of the questions above and the needs of the client dictate that we do anaerobic lactic work, then do we do it.

-As a reminder, most people simply do not need to do this type of anaerobic work.
-It is unsustainable and puts the body into survival mode.
 We do not need to stress the average person out even more than they already are.
 It plays havoc with their body and will certainly not help them reach their goals any faster.
 In fact, it often has the opposite effect.

 When working the anaerobic continuum, we progress from power to endurance.
 That’s our default model.
 The aerobic continuum is the opposite way around, endurance to power.

 Similar to developing the aerobic system, we look for repeatability in sets.
 This is key to developing the anaerobic system.
-We wait to flirt with failure but avoid burn out.
+We wait to flirt with failure but avoid burnout.
 That’s the secret.

 The lactic energy system is far more complex than the alactic system.
-We start with 40–60 seconds of work, and then, over time increase it to a near threshold of four minutes before it gets too aerobic.
+We start with 40–60 seconds of work, and then, over time increase it to a near-threshold of four minutes before it gets too aerobic.

 This can be done through cyclical methods (assault bike, rower, etc.), or as the time frame increases, mixed modal.
 This means a combination of cyclical, bodyweight and weight training.